-"The welfare of the pupil is paramount."
+"The welfare of the Student is paramount."
 (Children Act 1989.)

-Our staff and governors are committed to safeguarding the pupils at this school and contribute to multi-agency working to keep pupils and students safe.
+Our staff and governors are committed to safeguarding the Students at this school and contribute to multi-agency working to keep Students and students safe.

 Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: